zkonduit/ezkl/README.md

 [![Notebook](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zkonduit/ezkl/blob/main/examples/notebooks/simple_demo_all_public.ipynb)

-In the backend we use [Halo2](https://github.com/privacy-scaling-explorations/halo2) as a proof system.
+In the backend we use the collaboratively-developed [Halo2](https://github.com/privacy-scaling-explorations/halo2) as a proof system.

-The generated proofs can then be used on-chain to verify computation, only the Ethereum Virtual Machine (EVM) is supported at the moment.
+The generated proofs can then be verified with much less computational resources, including on-chain (with the Ethereum Virtual Machine), in a browser, or on a device.

 - If you have any questions, we'd love for you to open up a discussion topic in [Discussions](https://github.com/zkonduit/ezkl/discussions).
 Alternatively, you can join the ✨[EZKL Community Telegram Group](https://t.me/+QRzaRvTPIthlYWMx)💫.